 Same goes for the added pressure you’re pushing on the brush when dry brushing – start out with light strokes, gradually adapting your skin to a bit tougher strokes.

-Where and When to Do Dry Brushing
+Where and When to Dry Brush Your Skin

 Stand in the shower or bathtub (without pouring water over yourself, your skin needs to be dry).